Senator Juan "Chuy" Hinojosa: District 20

 Capitol Update, Winter 2009 (PDF)

-Senator Hinojosa Announces Over $2.6 Million In Financial Assistance For The South Texas International Airport
+Senator Hinojosa Announces Over $3.3 Million In Funding For The South Texas International Airport

 [ MORE ... ]